Jeiwan/uniswapv3-book/src/milestone_2/output-amount-calculation.md

 USDC out: 66.80838889019013
 ```

-Which means that we'll get 66.8 USDC when selling 0.01337 ETH using the liquidity we provided in the previous step.
+This means that we'll get 66.8 USDC when selling 0.01337 ETH using the liquidity we provided in the previous step.

 This looks good, but enough of Python!
 We're going to implement all the math calculations in Solidity.